GRAND: Graph Release with Assured Node Differential Privacy: Proof of Theorem (Marginal Convergence)

-\paragraph*{Term (II): } Term \((\text{II})\) represents the uniform error of a standard kernel-based conditional CDF estimator.
-Under the assumptions that $f_{1:(d-1)}(u)$ is continuous and bounded below by a positive constant on $\mathcal{U}$, and $F^{\,d \mid 1:(d-1)}(x \mid u)$ is Lipschitz continuous with respect to $u$, along with the chosen bandwidth $h$ such that $h \to 0$ and $m h^{d-1} \to \infty$, standard nonparametric estimation results (e.g., from \cite{wasserman2006all} for rates of kernel regression) give the following uniform convergence bound:
+\paragraph*{Term (II): Standard Nonparametric Convergence.} Term (II) represents the uniform error of a standard kernel-based conditional CDF estimator.
+Under the assumptions that the marginal density $f_{1:d'}$ is bounded away from zero on $\mathcal{U}$ and the conditional CDF is Lipschitz, standard results on ukernel estimators (e.g., from \cite{wasserman2006all} for rates of kernel regression) provide the following rate:

+Here, $h$ corresponds to the smoothing bias and the second term corresponds to the uniform stochastic fluctuation (including the logarithmic factor for uniformity).

-\paragraph*{Term (I):} We now compare the estimator with perturbed data \(\{\hat{Q}_i\}\) to the same estimator with unperturbed data \(\{Q_i\}\).
-For any fixed \((x,u)\), write
+\paragraph*{Term (I): Perturbation Analysis.} We analyze the effect of the data perturbation.
+For fixed $(x,u)$, write the estimators as ratios:

 where